Houdini 22.0 Nodes Geometry nodes

 Blendshape Tracks

-Within Blendshape Tracks, the painted attribute’s values are used to interpolate point positions between their current values, and their corresponding values within the Blendshape Target.
+Within Blendshape Tracks, the painted attribute’s values interpolate point positions between their current values, and their corresponding values within the Blendshape Target.
 This interpolation occurs dynamically, each time Shot Sculpt cooks.

 Imported Poses

-Conversely, when importing a Pose, the shape diff between Shot Sculpt’s input and the import target is only computed at the time this acion takes place, and is thus static.
+When importing a Pose, the shape difference between Shot Sculpt’s input and the import target is only computed at the time this action takes place which makes it static.

-Future edits to the import target will not propagate to Shot Sculpt, and moving Clips will not recompute the shape diff across the new frame range.
-Effectively, the imported deformation is understood internally as if you had manually sculpted it.
+Future edits to the import target will not propagate to Shot Sculpt, and moving Clips will not recompute the shape difference across the new frame range.
+This means the imported deformation behaves as if you had manually sculpted it.

 Reference Frames

-• Once the Animated Pose and boneCapture attribute have been provided, any existing deformations will still be unable to use Joint Space.
+• Once the Animated Pose and boneCapture attribute have been provided, any existing deformations are unable to use Joint Space.
 Only future edits will have this capability.

 • Tangent Space may perform poorly around areas where geometry creases, potentially resulting in artifacts such as interpenetration.
-The best alternative is to use Joint Space, but if an Animated Pose is unavailable, Blendshape Tracks are another option.
+The best alternative is to use Joint Space.
+If an Animated Pose is unavailable, Blendshape Tracks are another option.

-For example, say you used the Smooth Brush on a character’s armpit, and the deformation is not translating well in Tangent Space across adjacent frames.
+For example, if you use Smooth Brush on a character’s armpit and the deformation is not translating well in Tangent Space across adjacent frames.
 A Blendshape Track whose Blendshape Target is the Smooth SOP will replicate this, but will eliminate Tangent Space’s artifacts by querying the smoothed point positions at every frame rather than transforming 3D displacements.

 Rest Poses